stakater/mto-docs/content/how-to-guides/integration-config.md

 ### Default

 This field contains roles that will be used to create default roleBindings for each namespace that belongs to tenants.
-These roleBindings are only created for a namespace if that namespaces isn't already matched by the `custom` field below it.
+These roleBindings are only created for a namespace if that namespace isn't already matched by the `custom` field below it.
 Therefore, it is required to have at least one role mentioned within each of its three subfields: `owner`, `editor`, and `viewer`.
 These 3 subfields also correspond to the member fields of the [Tenant CR](./customresources.md#_2-tenant)

 ### Custom